THIS DATE IN HISTORY: Jan. 6

 The Lightning lead 4-0 early in the second period when Gretzky assists on a power-play goal by defenseman Rob Blake, after which his teammates finally feel free enough to smack him on the back.
 Gretzky also sets up the second of Mike Donnelly's two goals later in the period to make it 4-3, but the Lightning add goals by Mike Hartman and Bob Beers for a 6-3 victory.

-Gretzky plays 45 regular-season games for the Kings in 1992-93, finishing with 16 goals and 65 points, then has 15 goals and 40 points in 24 Stanley Cup Playoff games, helping the Kings reach the Stanley Cup Final for the first time.
+Gretzky plays 45 regular-season games for the Kings in 1992-93, and has 65 points (16 goals, 49 assists), then has 40 points (15 goals, 25 assists) in 24 Stanley Cup Playoff games, helping the Kings reach the Final for the first time.

 1980: The Philadelphia Flyers score twice in the third period to defeat the Buffalo Sabres 4-2 at Memorial Auditorium, extending their NHL-record undefeated streak to 35 games (25 wins, 10 ties).
 Bill Barber scores at 3:45 of the third period to give the Flyers a 3-2 lead, and Rick MacLeish makes it 4-2 with 5:13 remaining.